acmdas/das_fieldstones/morefieldstones2019.md

 "It is always easier to quote an authority than to carry on a chain of reasoning."—William Hazlitt, *A Reply To The Essay On Population*

+## Seekers
+Mon, 12 Aug 2019

+“Those who seek the truth run the risk of finding it.”—Isabel Allende